Cynran/SearchGlossary/README.md

 # Search Glossary

-Search glossary is a simple implementation of an autocomplete and search functionaly specifically tailored for data containing specialized terms with their meanings such as a glossary.
+Search glossary is a simple implementation of an autocomplete and search functionality specifically tailored for data containing specialized terms with their meanings such as a glossary.
 You can see the working example here: http://glossary.utfrpgbg.com/

 ## Features